ipspace/netlab/docs/module/bgp.md

 The value of **bgp.community** attribute could be:

-* A string: **standard** or **extended** -- only specified communities will be propagated to IBGP and EBGP neighbors.
+* A string: only specified communities will be propagated to IBGP and EBGP neighbors.
 In the following example, R1 propagates standard communities to all its neighbors.

 ```
 nodes: